endpoints4s/endpoints4s/documentation/manual/src/main/paradox/algebras/chunked-entities.md

 Clients and servers have to agree on the serialization format used by response chunks and WebSocket messages.
-The `ChunkedJsonEntities` module provides a `jsonChunksRequest` constructor and a `jsonChunksResponse` constructor for defining request entities and response entities carrying streams of values that are serialized into JSON:
+The `ChunkedJsonEntities` module provides a `jsonChunksRequest` constructor and a `jsonChunksResponse` constructor for defining request entities and response entities carrying streams of values that are serialized into JSON.
+In addition, entity constructors must also be provided with an implementation of chunk framing, which is defined by the `Framing` module.
+This is required to compensate for the fact that the chunks of “chunked transfer-encoding” can be re-framed during transport, and thus cannot solely be relied on as a method of framing.
+The library provides the constructor for `newLineDelimiterFraming`:

 @@snip [ChunkedEntitiesDocs.scala](/algebras/algebra/src/test/scala/endpoints4s/algebra/ChunkedEntitiesDocs.scala) { #json-streaming }